An Incremental Unified Framework for Small Defect Inspection: Related Work

-Incremental learning (also known as continuous learning, lifelong learning) aims to enable AI systems to continuously acquire, update, accumulate, and utilize knowledge in response to external changes~\cite{wang2023comprehensive}.
-There have been some previous studies combining incremental learning and small defect inspection, but these studies mainly focused on augmenting the defect types of an Object under one specific scenarios~\cite{yildiz2022automated,chang2022tire,sun2023continual,sun2022new,chen2021defect}.
-The purpose of these methods is to improve the performance of the model.
-Most recently, CAD~\cite{li2022towards} initially proposed an unsupervised feature embedding-based method for continuous learning of task sequences, but there are several problems.
+\textbf{Incremental Learning for Small Defect Inspection} There have been some previous studies combining incremental learning and small defect inspection; however, these studies mainly focused on augmenting the defect types of one object under a specific scenario~\cite{yildiz2022automated,chang2022tire,sun2023continual,sun2022new,chen2021defect} (Fig.~\ref{moti} (C)).
+The primary goal of these methods is to enhance the model's performance, which does not align with the requirements of object-incremental learning.

-First, due to the existence of significant differences in the distribution of objects, the algorithm uses a single memory bank to store all the object information, which will have interference between objects.
-In addition, as continuous learning proceeds, the memory bank gradually expands, which puts a lot of pressure on the storage space.
-Finally, since the reference feature space cannot be exactly the same as the detected objects, this algorithm cannot compute the pixel-level performance, but can only give the image-level performance.
+Recently, Li et al.\cite{li2022towards} initially proposed a feature embedding-based method for continuous learning of task sequences.
+However, due to the algorithm using a single memory bank to store all object information, which leads to interference between objects, the reference feature space cannot be exactly the same as the detected objects.
+Consequently, this algorithm cannot compute pixel-level performance and can only provide image-level performance.
+Most recently, Liu et al.\cite{liu2024unsupervised} proposed an unsupervised continual anomaly detection (UCAD) method.
+Although it attempts to distinguish features of different objects using contrastive learning, this strategy still requires the assistance of a memory feature bank.

-Based on this, we restate the task and integrate an incremental unified framework to overcome the above problems.
-We propose the first reconstruction-based model for this continuous learning scenario.
-This method can effectively avoid the problem of feature space distribution differences between different objects, and only needs a reasonable feature space reassignment in reconstruction.
+Unlike previous solutions, our method avoids interference from multiple object classes caused by explicit memory objects.
+We propose the first reconstruction-based model for this continuous learning problem.
+Therefore, our method can effectively avoid the problem of feature space distribution differences between different objects and only requires a reasonable feature space reassignment in the reconstruction network.